 I particularly enjoy shopping in the supermarket on the weekend.
 In the grocery section, there are samples of various food products that range from tuna spread to white coffee.
-While I enjoy hopping from one sample stations to another, my 5 years old son shamelessly always asks for a second helping.
+While I enjoy hopping from one sample station to another, my 5 year old son shamelessly always asks for a second helping.

-The first signal sampling concept that I picked up in my college days is the Nyquist Sampling Theorem, where a bandlimited signal can be reconstructed when it is sampled by at least twice of its original frequency.
+So what is digital sampling?
+The first signal sampling concept that I picked up in my college days is the Nyquist Sampling Theorem, where a bandlimited signal can be reconstructed when it is sampled by at least twice its original frequency.
 In my design, I find this approach helpful, not in reconstructing waveforms but in eliminating my systems from behaving erratically.

-The last thing you want is for the automatic barrier to slam on your car, just because it falsely believe your car has passed through.
+The last thing you want is for the automatic barrier to slam on your car, just because it falsely believes your car has passed through.

-Generally, digital sampling involves capturing the value of a signal at a specific interval and storing it in a cyclic buffer.
+Generally, digital input sampling for embedded systems involves capturing the value of a signal at a specific interval and storing it in a cyclic buffer.
 A cyclic buffer is a method of buffering in microcontrollers.
 A value is stored as a variable array in the Static Random Access Memory (SRAM) and when it reaches its end, it overwrites at the beginning.
-Depending on the application, a number of samples could vary between 5 to 10, with a sampling period of 1 millisecond.
+Depending on the application, the number of samples could vary between 5 to 10, with a sampling period of 1 millisecond.

 Using this method, the microcontroller has more than one value to base its next action in its logic algorithm.
 In the case of electrical noises in the vehicle detector, the microcontroller may get one false value reading out of 10 samples, and prevent closing the automatic barrier before the car passes through.
 In critical applications, the programmer can make even stricter requirements for evaluating samples.
 This is done by requiring all of the samples to have the same logic before proceeding with the algorithm.